MetOffice/CDDS/docs/tutorials/add_mapping.md

 | `units`                              | The units of the data of the MIP requested variable i.e., after the `expression` has been applied.               |        |

-**Notes**
+!!! note
     1. This information is used by CMOR to determine whether a sign change is necessary to make the data consistent with the MIP requirements.
 For more information, please see the [cmor_variable](https://cmor.llnl.gov/mydoc_cmor3_api/#cmor_variable) section in the CMOR Documentation.
-1. The MIP requested variables are reviewed to ensure they have been produced correctly, MIP requested variables that have not passed review will not be submitted to ESGF and so will not be available for other institutes to use.
+    2. The MIP requested variables are reviewed to ensure they have been produced correctly, MIP requested variables that have not passed review will not be submitted to ESGF and so will not be available for other institutes to use.
-1. This is used by CDDS, but does not affect MIP Convert behaviour
+    3. This is used by CDDS, but does not affect MIP Convert behaviour

-The following options are optional:
+**The following options are optional:**

 | Optional Options |                                   Description                                                        | Notes |
 |------------------|------------------------------------------------------------------------------------------------------|-------|